-Undergraduate Research Apprenticeships of up to $5,000 will be awarded through a competitive process.
-Awards are open to new and continuing students to support research projects fostering the vision of NASA by encouraging career goals in STEM disciplines, strengthening the nation’s STEM workforce and engaging Americans in NASA’s mission.
-Students receiving awards in past competitions may apply and receive awards for subsequent competitions.
+Undergraduate Research Apprenticeships of up to $6,000 will be awarded through a competitive process.
+Awards are open to new and continuing students to support research and/or engineering projects fostering the vision of NASA by encouraging career goals in STEM disciplines, strengthening the nation’s STEM workforce and engaging Americans in NASA’s mission.
+Students receiving awards in past competitions may apply for subsequent competitions.
 Women, under-represented minorities and persons with disabilities are strongly encouraged to apply.

 Students are required to identify a faculty mentor with whom they intend to work and who is available to write a letter of collaboration.
 The mentor must provide a letter of collaboration agreeing to serve in the capacity of mentor for the duration of the award.
 Please provide any potential mentors the Letter to Potential Mentors available on the Alaska Space Grant website.
 The letter of collaboration from a faculty mentor must address the items discussed in this letter.
 In the letter of collaboration, the mentor must outline his/her expectations of and responsibilities to the student.

 After completing the application form, students must email a single PDF to ASGP at email@example.com, using the email subject line: Undergraduate Research Apprenticeship Application.
 The application PDF must be organized in this order:

 - Project proposal (3 page maximum, see guidelines below)